 The Aguilar Tone Hammer 500 Bass Amp Head is based on their popular Tone Hammer pedal, which is one of the most respected, tone-saving DIs on the scene.
 This head combines the pedal’s tonal versatility and gain-shaping circuitry with 500 watts of pure power.
 Whether you prefer velvety round tone, biting overdrive or cutting solo bass sounds, this puppy can give it to you.
 It boasts both speakON and XLR outputs, meaning you can run it directly into the PA, just like a DI.

-Markbass CMD 102P IV Tilt-Back Bass Combo Amp
+Markbass CMD 102P Bass Combo Amp

-In the combo arena, the Markbass CMD 102P IV provides 300 watts of power courtesy of two 10” neodymium speakers in a housing that tilts back like a stage monitor for fantastic projection.
+In the combo arena, the Markbass CMD 102P provides 300 watts of power courtesy of two 10” neodymium speakers in a housing that tilts back like a stage monitor for fantastic projection.
 It makes the most of its updated 4-band EQ, and it features a piezo tweeter to project your treble and high mids, cutting through competing sound.

 Ampeg Rocket Bass RB-210 Bass Combo Amp